 The trick is to be able to get a quick read on how lists (or lead vendors) are performing.
 If you can get real-time insight into the CPA being delivered by a list or list vendor, then you can make smart, metric-driven decisions.
 If it’s sorely underperforming, you can choose to pull that list and stop wasting more agent time on it.
 Or if you’re getting great results, then you’ll be in a position to purchase more leads from the same list/list vendor.

 To do this, you’ll need access to real-time analytics.
-When you know your true CPA and implement smart dialing strategies, your solar call center will improve lead efficiency.
+When you know your true CPA and implement smart dialing strategies, your solar cold call center will improve lead efficiency.
 This will translate to increased ROI

 Quality leads save you money

 Yes, you’ll pay more for quality data.
 Especially in today’s highly regulated world where compliant data is more expensive.